Website sustainable UX improvements

 To full interaction

-– Font use: I was using multiple non-system fonts, and not using them sparingly which use more energy to load and render the system fonts
+I was using multiple non-system fonts, and not using them sparingly which use more energy to load and render the system fonts

-– Colour: My background was mostly white, which uses more energy to display than darker colours
+The backgrounds were mostly white, which uses more energy to display than darker colours

 Sustainable UX iteration #1

-– Image optimisation: Converted main PNG Logo (93KB/56KB) and reduced various image sizes
+Converted main PNG Logo (93KB/56KB) and reduced various image sizes

-– Reduced custom font use to only headers
+Reduced custom font use to only headers

-– Darkened light backgrounds
+Darkened all light backgrounds

 CARBON OUTPUT